 Reasoning by our own sinful deceitful hearts can, and most likely will, lead us into error.

 Character study.
 This kind of study, simply attempts to find out who the character(s) were and follow them through the Scriptures.
 Often, as we study the Bible, or as we hear sermons about a specific Biblical Topic covered (verse by verse in this church), we tend to take a quick glimpse over the character(s) found within the text.
 We hear their name mentioned, but quickly either peek at or simply do not take note.

 Understanding the character(s) found within the text will not only reveal who they are but will help us to understand the passage much better.
 Studying them will show us how the Lord uses the various personalities and should unveil why He chose these characters to carry out His purpose.
 Some of these characters were weak and afraid; others were strong, but made weak; some were great speakers, while others were not.
 Some had a hard and bitter heart, like Pharaoh.
-One of the most famous characters, who imprisoned, tortured, beat, and who had put to death Christians, until stopped on the way to Damascus and directly asked by the Lord, “Saul, Saul, why are you persecuting me” (Acts 22:7b), was chosen by the Lord to become a new man in Christ.
-Saul, given a new name, Paul, went on to preach and teach the Word of the Lord and wrote thirteen books out of the 27 found in the New Testament.
+One of the most famous characters, who imprisoned, tortured, beat, and who had put to death Christians, until stopped on the way to Damascus and directly asked by the Lord, “Saul, Saul, why are you persecuting me.”
+(Acts 22:7b), was chosen by the Lord to become a new man in Christ.
+Saul, his Roman name, Paul (his Latin name), went on to preach and teach the Word of the Lord and wrote thirteen books out of the 27 found in the New Testament.
 All that God chose, He selected for His purpose and His Glory.
 Amen.